Tymoniasty/CA1/README.md

-Core Razor pages can be seen in this public Git repo https://github.com/gclynch/bp The code is incomplete with respect to the logic to calculate the blood pressure category, complete this code.
+Core Razor pages can be seen in this public Git repo https://github.com/gclynch/bp The code is incomplete with respect to the logic to calculate the blood pressure
+category:
+- ~~complete this code.~~
 Add telemetry tracking to the application.
 You are required to design and build a CI/CD pipeline for the application using tools and frameworks of your choice.